New Yorkers turn on Cuomo as aide’s accusations speed stunning downfall

 “In Cuomo’s world — and he would never admit this even to himself — working for him is like a 1950s version of marriage.
 He always, always, always comes first,” she wrote in the New York Daily News.

-Republican U.S. Reps.
-Elise Stefanik and Claudia Tenney of New York both urged Mr. Cuomo to step down, with Ms. Stefanik calling the governor a “criminal sexual predator.”
+U.S. Reps.
+Elise Stefanik and Claudia Tenney, New York Republicans, urged Mr. Cuomo to step down.
+Ms. Stefanik called the governor a “criminal sexual predator.”

-“Sexual harassment and sexual abuse in the workplace is not a political issue, it is about right and wrong,” she said.
+“Sexual harassment and sexual abuse in the workplace is not a political issue.
+It is about right and wrong,” she said.

-A billboard on I-787 near the governor’s mansion in the state capital of Albany began featuring Mr. Cuomo’s face on Wednesday with a one-word message: “Impeach!”
+A billboard on Interstate 787 near the governor’s mansion in the state capital of Albany began featuring Mr. Cuomo’s face on Wednesday with a one-word message: “Impeach!”
 It was funded by a pro-Trump gun dealer.

-Mr. Cuomo’s office responded on Wednesday that “Ms. Boylan’s claims of inappropriate behavior are quite simply false.”
+Mr. Cuomo’s office responded by saying, “Ms. Boylan’s claims of inappropriate behavior are quite simply false.”

 The governor’s spokeswoman provided flight manifests from 2017 and a joint statement from four other passengers on the flights who said the conversation about strip poker “did not happen.”

-Despite the governor’s denials, however, it was clear Wednesday that his political standing was plummeting by the hour.
-The accusations of harassment and bullying were piled on top of accusations that Mr. Cuomo covered-up the death toll of nursing home residents killed by COVID-19 because of a federal investigation.
+Despite the governor’s denials, it was clear that his political standing was plummeting by the hour.
+The accusations of harassment and bullying were piled on top of accusations that Mr. Cuomo covered up the COVID-19 death toll of nursing home residents because of a federal investigation.
 He has denied wrongdoing.

-Just a few months ago, Mr. Cuomo was being hailed by Democrats and the mainstream media as the compassionate, Emmy-winning leader of the nation’s struggle against the pandemic.
+Just a few months ago, Mr. Cuomo was hailed by Democrats and the mainstream media as the compassionate, Emmy-winning leader of the nation’s struggle with the pandemic.

 Former Fox News host Megyn Kelly tweeted sarcastically on Wednesday, “I’m sure CNN will be all over this tonight.”
-She said a sexual harassment scandal involving a sitting governor deserves at least as much news coverage as the media devoted to the story of male Fox executives harassing female employees.
+She said a sexual harassment scandal involving a sitting governor deserves at least as much news coverage as media devoted to the story of male Fox executives harassing female employees.

-Even New York Democrats are calling at least for Mr. Cuomo’s censure.
+Even New York Democrats are calling at least for censure.
 The governor, who plans to run for a fourth term next year, is finding few in his party who are willing to defend him publicly.

-“Cuomo is a coward who has abused his powers,” said state Assemblyman Ron Kim, a Queens Democrat who accused Mr. Cuomo of threatening him over the nursing-home scandal.
-“His pattern of abuse and harassment toward his aides, journalists, lawmakers, and critiques is despicable.”
+“Cuomo is a coward who has abused his powers,” said state Assemblyman Ron Kim, a Queens Democrat who accused Mr. Cuomo of threatening him over the nursing home scandal.
+“His pattern of abuse and harassment toward his aides, journalists, lawmakers and critiques is despicable.”

 Mr. Kim tweeted, “As a lawmaker, I have the duty to hold him accountable.
 I will not stand down.
 I will stand with Lindsey Boylan.
 I will stand with my colleagues who have endured his verbal abuse.
 I will stand with the 15,000 families who lost loved ones in nursing homes.”